tannal/tannal.glitch.me/inbox.md

 not by design, you have to hack very hard.

- 1998  git apply --whitespace=
+git apply --whitespace=
- 1999  git apply --whitespace=
+git apply --whitespace=
- 2000  ls
+ls
- 2001  qemu-system-x86_64 -kernel linux/arch/x86_64/boot/bzImage -initrd tiny-initrd.img -append "console=ttyS0 ip=dhcp debug init=/init"
- 2002  qemu-system-x86_64 -kernel linux/arch/x86_64/boot/bzImage -initrd initramfs.img -append "console=ttyS0 ip=dhcp debug" -nographic
- 2003  qemu-system-x86_64 -kernel linux/arch/x86_64/boot/bzImage -initrd initramfs.img -append "console=ttyS0 ip=dhcp debug" -nographic -m 1G
+qemu-system-x86_64 -kernel linux/arch/x86_64/boot/bzImage -initrd initramfs.img -append "console=ttyS0 ip=dhcp debug" -nographic -m 1G
- 2004  history

 You can use $_ or !$ to recall the last argument of the previous